 On this page

-An environmental impact assessment (milieueffectrapport, MER) is an assessment of the possible positive or negative impacts that a proposed project may have on the environment.
-In the Netherlands, you may have to draw up a MER if you apply for an environmental permit or for a permit regarding dispensation from or amendments to a zoning plan.
+In the Netherlands, you may have to draw up an environmental impact assesment (milieueffectrapport, MER) if you apply for an environmental permit or for a permit regarding dispensation from or amendments to a zoning plan.
 Both permits are part of the All-in-one permit for physical aspects (omgevingsvergunning).
+An MER states the possible positive or negative impact a proposed project may have.

 MER duty or MER evaluation duty

-If the competent provincial authority has compelled you to draw up an MER, you may nonetheless be eligible for an exemption.
+If the competent provincial authority has compelled decided you need to draw up an MER, you may nonetheless be eligible for an exemption.
 For this, please contact the provincial authority.

 Online application procedure via Message Box